terrypatterson/terrypatterson.github.io/_posts/2025-01-23-managing-enrollments-via-google-sheets-and-rest-apis-pt1.md

 Once every row was processed, I output the end of the process and the counts for the process to the log file and the terminal window.

-# Issues with the first version of this script
+## Issues with the first version of this script

 The first iteration of this script did the basics, but there were issues.

 - Capitalized Letters in the username cause failure (break fix applied)
 - File had to directly point to the absolute file path for the file.
-- Had to remove extra commas by hand instead of removing them via a process.
+- Had to remove extra commas by hand instead of removing them via a function in the script.

+Part 2 reviews the second version of this script [Managing Enrollments with Google Sheets and Rest APIs](https://terrypatterson.github.io/posts/managing-enrollments-via-google-sheets-and-rest-apis-pt2/)